 If you're looking for a good ghost story, not only does Austin have some ghoulish ones to tell, the city is also full of festive ways to celebrate Halloween.
-Many of Austin's paranormal experiences are not limited to All Hallows' Eve, but can be enjoyed any time of year.
-Here are some seasonal favorites, year-round activities and some of Austin's most haunted areas to visit, no matter what time of year:
+From seasonal movie series, haunted houses and parties at your favorite local bars to kid-friendly events like corn mazes and Boo at the Zoo, here are some favorite festive events, activities and things to do in Austin this October:

 For a supernatural experience year-round, Austin Ghost Tours offers guided on-foot tours to some of the city's most haunted places, turning an evening stroll into a walking ghost story.
 Join the investigation to discover who is lingering among the streets and alleyways of historic, downtown Austin.